pavelsavara/nMars/trunk/ReadMe.txt

   Unit tests
 --------------------
 Are included to verify that my implementation is working same as original pMars.
-Currently engine is 99% compatible and parser should be polished a bit.
+Currently engine is 100% compatible.
+Parser should be polished a bit.

   Architecture